 The brand hype and guidelines can be overwhelming at times.
 What’s in a logo is the question asked by both people on either side of the line.
 The trends in the logo play an essential role in market behavior.

 The home improvement logo has a direct impact on the consumer buying pattern and also has a psychological response.
-Gone are the days when the logo was just a stylish font with a fancy color.
+Gone are the days when the logo was just a stylish font with fancy color.
 Every curve and kern matters when it comes to creating the design.
 The logo creates the first impression of the brand, and it has to be the best.
-Every company beholds their brand message and proudly displays their message through the logo.
-There are specific characteristics which should be considered when designing the logo.
+Every company beholds its brand message and proudly displays its message through the logo.
+There are specific characteristics that should be considered when designing the logo from a professional logo designer.
 These factors include font, color, pneumonic, positioning, etc.

 Picking the right font is essential

 The paramount and primary step in laying the canvas is choosing the font.
 Each font has a unique personality and displays a unique set of characters and speaks in a different way.
 The role of a graphic designer or a brand architect in creating the apt logo is identifying the correct font and connecting them with the brand message.

 Usually, the brand emphasis on more than one message, and the challenge begins right at that point.
 Luckily, the experts have spent years and years on research on font behavior and consumer response and created the stepping stones of typography.
 It is a continually evolving field where new advancements and experiments are made based on consumer behavior.

 However, it is best to know the basics of both the Home Improvement business and Logo font architecture to ensure the best product for the client.
 Always chose related yet complimentary fonts when creating interior design logos.
 Avoid multiple fonts, and it is best to stick to two fonts unless deemed necessary.

 Think like a consumer